ibm-cloud-docs/containers/storage-block-vpc.md

 Use a key management service (KMS) provider, such as {{site.data.keyword.keymanagementservicelong}}, to create a private root key that you use in your {{site.data.keyword.block_storage_is_short}} instance to encrypt data as it is written to the storage.
 After you create the private root key, create a custom storage class or a Kubernetes secret with your root key and then use this storage class or secret to provision your {{site.data.keyword.block_storage_is_short}} instance.
 {: shortdesc}

+Enabling encryption for {{site.data.keyword.block_storage_is_short}} impacts performance by approximately 20%.
+However, the exact impact depends on your worker node and storage volume configuration.
+Consider allowing for performance impacts when enabling encryption.
+{: note}

 1. [Create a {{site.data.keyword.keymanagementserviceshort}} service instance](/docs/key-protect?topic=key-protect-provision#provision).